Tuesday, April 26, 2016

 Kick him when he's down!

-Immediately, it's obvious this game was designed with fake Hollywood-style action over any pseudo-realism which is fine by me!
+Immediately, it's obvious this game was designed with fake Hollywood-style action over any pseudo-realism.
 The baddies are awesome and can attack in groups making for a frantic, full-of-laughs, joystick-bashing time.
 At times, I got a Golden Axe vibe and, throughout, I enjoyed the barrage of silly fighting.

 The gameplay is well-balanced, without being too easy or overbearing.
-I soon discovered a jumping/flying kick which is very effective.
-However, repeating the same move soon bored me, so out came my joystick-waggling skills to uncover other hidden moves and before long I found a spinning vertical kick!
-Now I wonder what else there is...
+I soon discovered a jumping/flying kick which is very effective!!
+However, repeating the same move soon bored me, so out came my joystick-waggling skills to uncover other hidden moves and before long I found a spinning vertical kick.
+Yeah!!

 The enemies are a traditional lot with predictable AI but they all move slowly so the overall pace is reduced.
-Occasionally, shops are available to offer you cool power-ups like weapons, etc/etc. This adds a little more depth and longevity to your entertainment and proves that beating people up will always be incredibly good fun!
+Occasionally, shops are available to offer you power-ups like weapons, etc/etc. This adds a little more depth and longevity to your entertainment and proves that beating people up will always be incredible fun.

 Come on, get up and take some more smackin'!!
 Yeah, I can take on anybody GRR!!